Murder of Hans Pozo: Discovery

-A day after the discovery of the foot, the Investigations Police found the victim's head in the same sector, with two 9mm bullets, cuts on the cheeks and with a sliced off nose.
-On March 29, his arms were found, with the hands removed and four tattoos torn off.
-The day after, his left foot was also discovered.
+On 27 March 2006, a boy from the Puente Alto commune, in southern Santiago, Chile, noticed a stray dog carrying a human foot that it had apparently found in a nearby landfill.
+The day DRWE, the Investigations Police found a head in the same area, along with two 9mm bullets, cuts on the cheeks and a missing nose.
+On March 29, arms were found, with the hands and four tattoos removed.
+The day after, a left foot was also discovered.

-On April 2, two female plastic collectors reported to the police the discovery of two hands with fingerprints ripped off in a bag at the end of Avenida Santa Rosa, in Puente Alto.
-The next day, in the commune of San Bernardo, a woman found the victim's torso, with its guts and buttocks removed, inside a garbage container.
+On April 2, two plastic collectors reported to the police the discovery of two hands with fingerprints stripped, in a bag at the end of Avenida Santa Rosa, in Puente Alto.
+The next day, in the commune of San Bernardo, a woman found the victim's torso, with internal organs and buttocks removed, inside a garbage container.